kenrickeagar/TransactionManager/README.md

 # cs213-project-3
-Bank Transaction Manager
+##Bank Transaction Manager

-Features Include:
+###Features Include:
--Opening an account of four different types
+- Opening an account of four different types
--Closing an account
+- Closing an account
--Deposits
+- Deposits
--Withdrawals
+- Withdrawals

-Project uses OOP principles such as inheritance and polymorphism.
+Project uses OOP principles such as *inheritance* and *polymorphism*.
 JUnit 4 is used for testing.